TomHarte/CLK/README.md

 # Clock Signal
 Clock Signal ('CLK') is an emulator for tourists that seeks to be invisible.
 Users directly launch classic software with no emulator or per-emulated-machine learning curve.

-[Releases](https://github.com/TomHarte/CLK/releases) are hosted on Github.
+[Releases](https://github.com/TomHarte/CLK/releases) are hosted on GitHub.

 On the Mac it is a native Cocoa application.
 Under Linux, BSD and other UNIXes and UNIX-alikes it relies upon SDL 2.